ctavispost/personalPortfolio/project02.md

 <section markdown="1">
 #BusyBus

-A mobile transit app focused on upcoming bus arrivals.
+A simple mobile transit app focused on upcoming bus arrivals.

 <section markdown="1">
 With the Bloc.io team, I created researched the field and users, sketched out and tested a solution, and coded a responsive screen solving the main problem.
 I went on to create a clickable prototype with a suggested rebranding.